 What Qualifies for 3% Cash Back

-Going back to the American Express policy on cash back rewards being based on what merchants “primarily sell,” you’re going to see some similar restrictions for 3% on gas that you saw on 6% on groceries.
+Going back to the American Express policy on cash back rewards being based on what merchants “primarily sell,” you’re going to see some similar restrictions for 3% on U.S. gas stations to those you saw on 6% on U.S. supermarkets.

 Places like supermarkets (Kroger, for example), superstores (Walmart, for example) and warehouse clubs (like Costco) are not considered gas stations for the sake of this promotion and would earn just 1%.